-5-9 fencers 1 referee 2 referees
+5-9 fencers One referee 10 or more fencers Two referees

-(b) Grand Prix competitions
+2. Grand Prix competitions

 For the competitions for which referees are designated by the Executive Committee (Grand Prix), at the proposal of the Refereeing Commission and in consultation with the organisers, delegations will not have to bring referees.
-Eight referees will be designated by the Executive Committee, at the expense of the organisers, who in return will charge an entry fee of 100 CHF.
+Seven referees will be designated by the Executive Committee, at the expense of the organisers, who in return will charge an entry fee of 100 Swiss francs.

-The organiser will thus have at their disposal at least eight referees designated by the FIE, plus at least four referees designated by the organising country, at its convenience.
+The organisers will thus have at their disposal at least seven referees designated by the FIE, plus at least five referees designated by the organising country, at its convenience.